anonwins/tsf-permissions-aix/README.md

 # tsf-permissions-aix
 AI2 extension that just adds a specific android permission into the manifest xml.

-**You can download an .aix from the list of already compiled**, or build your own extremely easily.
+You can download an .aix from the list of already compiled, or build your own extremely easily.

 How to build